 Move over Christmas, Easter is the best holiday of the year.
 Easter (Pasen) in the Netherlands is a wonderful time.
-With the flowers blooming and the birds chirping, this long weekend is a celebration of the season, and (traditionally) the resurrection of Jesus Christ for those of Christian faith.
+With the flowers blooming and the birds chirping, this long weekend is a celebration of the season, and (traditionally) the resurrection of Jesus Christ for those of the Christian faith.
 So what does an Easter weekend usually look like in Dutch homes?

 In most Northern provinces of the Netherlands, towns and villages light a huge bonfire (Paasvuren), traditionally celebrated as it is the end of winter.
 The fire was meant to chase away the dark spirits and the darkness of winter.
 Every village, town, and city has something going on.
-Whether it be a concert or an open market; amusement parks like the Efteling, Walibi Flevoland, and Het Land Van Ooit are open for the family to have a day of fun (weather permitting).
-On Easter Monday most retail stores are open, mainly garden centers, furniture stores or do-it-yourself stores.
+Whether it be a concert or an open market; amusement parks like the Efteling, Walibi Flevoland, and Het Land Van Ooit are available for the family to have a day of fun (weather permitting).
+On Easter Monday most retail stores are open, mainly garden centres, furniture stores or do-it-yourself stores.

 Observant Christians attend an Easter service on Sunday, it’s usually a longer service and concludes with a festive meal.
 This time is then followed by the period of fasting known as Lent (vastentijd).

 Abroad Experience International Recruitment wishes you a very happy Easter!